Pylons/pyramid_cookbook/docs/deployment/uwsgi_nginx_systemd.rst

     chmod-socket = 666
     protocol = http

-Save files and run below commands to start process:
+Save the files and run the below commands to start the process:

 .. code-block:: bash